GaLaXy102/xapi-toolkit/Users-Guide.md

    They each represent a schema after which statements will be generated.
 4. Create and select Personae.
    A persona has a name and an email address (used as unique identifier).
 To add a persona, insert those details into the `Add new Persona` form.
 If you're to lazy to imagine an email address, hit the "refresh"-ish button on the right-hand side of the input field.
 Press `+` to add the persona to the simulation.
-   Personae used in the simulation can be selected in bottom form.
+   Personae used in the simulation can be selected in the bottom form.
 Multiple Personae can be selected by holding down `Shift` or `Ctrl` as usual.
 5. Create alignments.
    Alignments can be used to control the affinity of personae to a specific simulation element.
 For now, DATASIM does not allow aligning to xAPI Verbs.
    First, add all components you want to align to by selecting their type and identifiers from the dropdown menus in the `Add new Component` form and hitting the `+` button.
-   Afterwards, you can insert the affinities by expanding the component ($\lor$ button) and moving the sliders around as you wish.
+   Afterwards, you can insert the affinities by expanding the component (&or; button) and moving the sliders around as you wish.
    ![Alignment example](doc/ui-sim-alignment.png)
 6. Update the default simulation parameters.
    Adapt them as you wish.